-Our compensation committee is currently comprised of Messrs.
+Our compensation committee is comprised of Messrs.
 Mann and Pearce, and Ms. Butenhoff.
 Mr. Pearce serves as our compensation committee chairperson.
-After the Annual Meeting, the compensation committee will continue to be comprised of Messrs.
-Mann and Pearce, and Ms. Butenhoff, with Mr. Pearce continuing to serve as our compensation committee chairperson.
 Each member of our compensation committee meets the requirements for independence for compensation committee members under current New York Stock Exchange listing standards and SEC rules and regulations.
 Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code.
 The purpose of our compensation committee is to oversee our compensation policies, plans and benefit programs and to discharge the responsibilities of our Board of Directors relating to compensation of our executive officers.
-During fiscal 2018, the compensation committee held six meetings.
+During fiscal 2019, the compensation committee held five meetings.
 The responsibilities of our compensation committee include, among other things:

-- · overseeing our overall compensation philosophy, compensation plans and benefits programs; - reviewing, approving and determining, or making recommendations to our Board of Directors regarding, the compensation and benefits provided to our Chief Executive Officer and other executive officers; - administering our stock and equity incentive plans; - reviewing and approving or making recommendations to our Board of Directors regarding incentive compensation and equity plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.
+- overseeing our overall compensation philosophy, compensation plans and benefits programs; - reviewing, approving and determining, or making recommendations to our Board of Directors regarding, the compensation and benefits provided to our Chief Executive Officer and other executive officers; - · administering our stock and equity incentive plans; - · reviewing and approving or making recommendations to our Board of Directors regarding incentive compensation and equity plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.